-Some key roles in the advertising industry include: new business services, account services, account planning, creative, media, and production.
-Marketers use research data or feedback to determine customer demand or identify potential markets for their products and services.
-Some key areas within the marketing industry include: product management, brand management, marketing analytics, digital marketing, and content marketing.
-Public relations is focused on the image and portrayal of an organization or individual, and involves media that is free or “earned” through strategies such as cultivating relationships or providing pitches and press releases.
+The advertising industry encompasses a range of key roles, including new business development, account services, account planning, creative, media, and production.
+Within the marketing sector, professionals utilize research data and consumer feedback to evaluate demand and identify potential markets for products and services.
+Prominent areas of specialization include product management, brand management, marketing analytics, digital marketing, and content marketing.
+Public relations, by contrast, is concerned with managing the image and reputation of an organization or individual.
+It focuses on securing unpaid or “earned” media through strategic initiatives such as relationship-building, media pitching, and the dissemination of press releases.

 Finding Internships